 Taking screenshots is one of the most common things you’ll do with your computer.
 You may want to record something you can’t easily save, and want it clearer than taking a picture of your monitor would yield.
 Today’s Basics article is about taking screenshots.

-Many users and technology enthusiasts alike have theories as to how the the failure of Windows 8 in 2012, could have succeed if only Microsoft did something different.
-From creating different versions, to allowing the Start Menu from boot to an alternative patch of Windows Phone 7.
+Many users and technology enthusiasts alike have theories as to how the failure of Windows 8 in 2012, could have succeeded if only Microsoft did something different.
+From creating different versions to allowing the Start Menu from boot to an alternative patch of Windows Phone 7.
 The more intriguing question, however, is if Windows 8 would have succeeded if Microsoft branched its “Metro” and “Classic” interfaces into two distinct products.

 In a far too tasty article written by the king of Microsoft hyberbole, Paul Thurrott we get an insane rationalization of why Windows 8 sucked over the holidays?
 Do we blame it on a bad product?